sainair/hydration-tracker/README.md

 └──────────────┘  JSON    └──────────────────┘        └──────────────┘
 ```

-The frontend never talks to the database.
+The app is structured such that the frontend never communicates with the database.
 It knows only about URLs and JSON shapes.
 The API on the other hand, owns the connection string, the credentials, and every authorization decision.
 Anything enforced only in the browser can be bypassed, thus, nothing is.

 ### Data model